Nitaicandra/4DVisualizationTest/README.md

 currently im in the process of formalizing this model of projection mathematically.
 And i will update the repository with the finale formulas when finished
 *update i have finshed it i have fair degree of certinty that the math is correct i will be creating a video on it and once thats done i will update the repo with the code*

+*update you can now download the addon, put it in your blender scripts folder it should work